Our Plants

 Native: valleys of Gansu, Qinghai, Shaanxi, Xizang, China

-Rhubarb carried from its native China to central Asia and then to Europe by caravans more than 2000 years ago.
-Both Dioscorides and Pliny mentioned the plant during the 1st century A.D.
-In 1300’s Marco Polo explained that merchants of China do not take beasts of burden into the mountains where rhubarb grows because “if eaten by them, has the effect of causing the hoofs of the animal to drop off.”
-This variety 1st described in 1874
+Rhubarb carried from its native China to central Asia and then Europe by caravans more than 2000 years ago.
+Both Greek physician Dioscoride (40-90) s and Roman Pliny (23-79) mentioned the plant during the 1st century.
+In 1300’s Marco Polo explained that merchants of China do not take their beasts of burden into the mountains where rhubarb grows because “if eaten (causes) the hoofs of the animal to drop off.”
+This variety 1st described in 1874.

 • Ribes aureum syn.
 Ribes odoratum Clove currant Z 3-8